Redefining non-IID Data in Federated Learning for Computer Vision Tasks: Migrating from Labels to Embeddings for Task-Specific Data Distributions: Emulation of Data Heterogeneity from the Task Perspective

 \subsection{Task-Specific Data/Embedding Clustering}

-In a nutshell, in our approach (see Fig.~\ref{fig:nn-model}), data heterogeneity is induced from the unique perspective of the task through pre-processing the data points.
+In a nutshell, in our approach (see Fig.~\ref{fig:nn-model}), data heterogeneity is induced from the unique perspective of the task through an offline pre-processing stage, serving as a centralized client data generation procedure analogous to the class-based Dirichlet partitioning commonly adopted in prior work.
 First, data points are fed into a pre-trained neural network trained specifically for the task of interest (any off-the-shelf pre-trained model such as the ResNet\cite{he2016deep} or CLIP \cite{radford2021learning} trained on the target task can be utilized).
 Next, embeddings for each data point are extracted from the penultimate layer of the model.
-These embeddings, which encapsulate task-specific features, are then clustered using algorithms such as K-means \cite{lloyd1982least, macqueen1967some} to reveal the similarity or dissimilarity of data points from the task's perspective.
+These embeddings, which encapsulate task-specific features, are then clustered using algorithms such as K-means \cite{lloyd1982least, macqueen1967some} to reveal the similarity or dissimilarity of data points from the task's perspective (alternative choices to K-means have been studied in Appendix~J).
 Finally, a Dirichlet distribution is applied to the clustered data to emulate the local datasets of clients, treating datapoints within the same cluster as belonging to the same \textit{group} (analogous to ``labels" in classification tasks).

 Our method enables a task-driven and systematic approach to modeling data heterogeneity in FL, which works both for non-classification as well as classification tasks.
 In particular, in case of having a classification task, datapoints with the same label are expected to end up in the same cluster/group after conducting the above procedure, which makes class-based data heterogeneity, explained in Sec.~\ref{sec:dirichlet-approach}, a special case of our method.
 We demonstrate this via visualizing our method on the Scene Classification task of Taskonomy dataset, which is a classification task, in Fig. \ref{fig:scene-class-embedding-clusters}.
 As can be seen, the clustering of the data points with respect to their embeddings has resulted in the datapoints being clustered into separable clusters which possess only datapoints from one label.
 This mapping between the clustering of data points based on their embeddings and their class labels for classification tasks further affirms that the clusters made from the embeddings can model the data points similarity/dissimilarity accurately from the task perspective and the clusters/groups obtained based on the embeddings can be hypothetically considered as having the same labels when applying the Dirichlet distribution.